 Shower Pan Layers in Steps:

-- Tile finish the top mortar layer
+- Finish the top mortar layer – typically with tile

 - How To Build a Shower Article 1 – Shower framing and plumbing

 - How To Build a Shower Article 3 – Shower tile installation